PinaGruden/Localization_Towed_Array/README.md

 Then run the package by running:

-1) A0_GetGPSData.m [Optional]: If real GPS data is available then this reads all relevant GPS data into Matlab workspace, and computes sensor positions.
+1) [Optional] A0_GetGPSData.m: If real GPS data is available then this reads all relevant GPS data into Matlab workspace, and computes sensor positions.
 It saves results into a .csv table (at the location specified in specify_paths.m).

 2) A0_SetUp.m - this reads all relevant data into Matlab workspace, it also selects TDOA tracks and relevant hydrophone positions that will be used to obtain final localizations.